Lorenzo Servitje

 Lorenzo Servitje Sendra ([loˈɾenso seɾˈβiɟʝe ˈsendɾa]), (November 20, 1918 – February 3, 2017) was a Mexican accountant and businessman, who co-founded Grupo Bimbo, the world's largest bakery company, in 1945 with four partners, Jaime Jorba, Jaime Sendra, Alfonso Velasco and José T. Mata.

 Biography

-Servitje was born in Mexico City on November 20, 1918.
-His father, Joan Servitje, a baker by profession, and his mother, Josefina Sendra, had immigrated to Mexico from Catalonia in Spain.
+Servitje was born in the capital of Mexico, Mexico City, on November 20, 1918.
+His father, Juan Servitje, a baker by profession, and his mother, Josefina Sendra, had immigrated to Mexico from Catalonia in Spain.
 His granddaughter is the actress Marina de Tavira, who appeared in the film Roma.

 Servitje is credited with expanding Bimbo from a small, Mexican baking company into a multinational conglomerate that has acquired more than 100 domestic and international brands, including Thomas', Entenmann's, Stroehmann, Oroweat and Freihofer's.
 Servitje was Bimbo's president from 1945 to 1981, and remained chairman until 1994.

 He co-founded Bimbo in 1945 with ten delivery vans and thirty-eight employees.
 By 2017, Bimbo owned 100 brands in 22 countries.
 The company reported $10.7 billion in sales in 2015.